mohanreddy6/Data-Migration-Validation/README.md

 # Data Migration Validation Tool

-This project is designed to help validate data migrations by comparing old and new datasets.
-It generates clear and easy-to-read reports suitable for non-technical reviewers.
+This project is designed to validate data migrations by comparing old and new datasets.
+It generates clear, easy-to-read reports suitable for non-technical reviewers, ensuring the accuracy and integrity of data transfers during system migrations.

+## Importance

+Accurate data migration is critical to avoid errors, data loss, and inconsistencies in new systems.
+This tool automates validation, saving considerable manual effort and ensuring high reliability.

 ## Quick Start Instructions (Windows)